-Finding out when the best time to buy a house may be a lot easier than you might expect.
-Usually, people in South Africa are prone to buying houses during spring time but statistics show that re-thinking seasons may yield different results in the long run.
+The best time to buy a house in South Africa may be a lot easier than you might expect.
+Usually people in South Africa are prone to buying houses during spring time.
+But statistics show that re-thinking seasons may yield different results in the long run.

 At first glance buying a house in spring comes from people’s need to change something in their lives.